mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 7. Optionally, [customize styling](#customize-styling) by overwriting variables and adding custom scss.
 Custom styling modules need to be loaded after ConversationalUI when ordering UI resources.

 The main entities are shown for reference in the diagram below.
-For technical documentation, please follow the steps in the [Technical reference](#technical-reference) section.
+For technical documentation, follow the steps in the [Technical reference](#technical-reference) section.

 {{< figure src="/attachments/appstore/use-content/modules/genai/conversational-ui/domain-model.png" alt="" width="50%">}}